December 16, 2025

 If you already have your own individual phone plan through a carrier and wish to add more lines to it – rather than setting up a whole new service all together – you may be able to do that through your online account (varies by carrier).

-2. You’ll be asked to either bring your own device or purchase a new one from T-Mobile to activate the new line(s).
+2. Bring your own phone or purchase a new one from T-Mobile to activate the new line(s).

-3. If someone already has a T-Mobile line and you want to move it onto your account, you’ll need to perform a Change of Responsibility.
-To complete this, simply call T-Mobile's customer service to start.
+3. If someone already has a T-Mobile line and you want to move it onto your account, call T-Mobile's customer service to perform a Change of Responsibility.

-2. You’ll be asked to either bring your own device or purchase a new one from AT&T to activate the new line(s).
+2. Bring your own phone or purchase a new one from AT&T to activate the new line(s).

 1. Log into your myPlan account on the Verizon app or through Verizon.com, go to: